Open Enrollment Guide 2026

 Complete your elections on SF My Hub.

 Make sure to select Save and Continue on each screen, and click Submit at the end to finalize your enrollment.
-Otherwise, your elections will not be recorded.
+Otherwise, your elections will not be processed.
+Print a copy of your enrollment statement after submitting your elections.

-If you are unable to enroll online, download an Open Enrollment Application form and return your form and documentation by fax or mail to SFHSS.
-Our mailing address is 1145 Market Street, 3rd Floor, San Francisco, CA 94103 or fax to (628) 652-4701.
-Our business hours during the Open Enrollment period are listed under Contact Us on this webpage.
+If you are unable to enroll online, download an Open Enrollment Application form and return your form and applicable verification documents by fax or mail to SFHSS.

 Step 9 - Confirmation Letter